 If you haven’t heard of it before or read my previous articles on the subject, reverse recruitment is a new way of looking for jobs where you market your skills and experience to the job market.
-Join me and Adrian on VSGD careers on Thursday the 25th February 2021 to learn more!
-Register here.
+If you missed Adrian and I on VSGD Careers then you can watch back the recording here.

 In reverse recruitment, job seekers search for jobs, apply directly to companies that are a good fit for their requirements or market themselves and encourage the job offers to come to them.
 This is recruitment in reverse; the job seeker does the looking, not the company with a position to be filled.
 It means the power remains with the job seeker instead of the company or an agent.
 These methods are going to work best in a strong job market so with the current recruitment crisis in the veterinary profession this is method is likely to be successful.
 However, if you have particular job requirements, it may also work well for you at any time.
 It also opens up serendipity and seeing what chance might bring your way if you put yourself in the right place.

 I’m super-excited to get the veterinary profession considering this method of job seeking as it has the potential to get you your optimal job, open up more opportunities to you and put the power into your hands.
 You could find not just a job but a great job.

 There are more than a few issues with the traditional model of veterinary recruitment.
 As a job seeker, it is very time consuming to seriously look for jobs; searching the job listings in all their various places and forms, every week updating your search, sending out CVs, writing covering letters and sending requests for additional information, cyber-stalking practices to get a feel for them, phoning and talking to endless practice managers and exceedingly busy practice principals.
 Reverse recruitment has the potential to speed up this process.